Global geometry on moduli of local systems for surfaces with boundary: Introduction

 \subsection{Remarks}

 For $k$ integral, the varieties $X_{g,n,k}$ admit natural integral models.
-Our main motivation for Theorem \ref{mtheorem} comes from its direct ramifications for the expected Diophantine analysis of the integral points; see \cite{harpaz} for a general discussion in the case of log K3 surfaces.
-For the Diophantine study of the case $(g,n)=(1,1)$, we refer to the work of Bourgain-Gamburd-Sarnak \cite{bgs}, \cite{bgs1}.
+Our main motivation for Theorem \ref{mtheorem} comes from its direct ramifications for the expected Diophantine analysis of the integral points.
+For instance, in \cite{whang2}, we show that the set of integral points $X_{g,n,k}(\Z)$ is finitely generated, in a suitable sense, under the natural action of the mapping class group.
+This invites an analogy with finite generation results for integral points on log Calabi-Yau varieties of linear type, such as algebraic tori and abelian varieties.
+This analogy is explored further in \cite{whang4}, where we give an effective Diophantine analysis of integral points for nondegenerate algebraic curves on $X_{g,n,k}$, partly inspired by works of Vojta \cite{vojta2}, \cite{vojta3} and Faltings \cite{faltings} on subvarieties of semiabelian varieties.

-The varieties $X=X_{g,n,k}$ are in general singular.
-The definition of a (possibly singular) log Calabi-Yau pair $(\overline X,D)$ varies somewhat across the literature (see for example \cite{kollar}, \cite{ck}, \cite{kx}, \cite{ghk1}), in the type of divisor $D$, type of triviality of $K+D$, and singularity type of the pair.
-Our notion coincides, for instance, with that of \cite{ck}: we do not impose \emph{a priori} conditions on singularity, but require $D$ to be an effective integral (reduced) Weil divisor and $K+D$ to be linearly trivial.
+The varieties $X_{g,n,k}$ are in general singular.
+The definition of a possibly singular log Calabi-Yau pair $(Z,D)$ varies somewhat across the literature (see e.g.~\cite{kollar}, \cite{ck}, \cite{kx}, \cite{ghk1}), in the type of boundary divisor $D$, type of triviality of the log canonical divisor $K_Z+D$, and singularity type.
+Our notion coincides with that of \cite{ck}.

+Admitting the normality of $X_{g,n,k}$ proved in this paper, the triviality of the canonical divisor of the affine variety $X_{g,n,k}$ can also be deduced from the fact that the smooth locus $X_{g,n,k}^s\subset X_{g,n,k}$ admits an algebraic symplectic form, by work of Goldman (see for example \cite{goldman3}).
+The top power of the symplectic form provides a holomorphic volume form which trivializes the canonical bundle on $X_{g,n,k}^s$.
+Another construction of a volume form is given by the Reidemeister torsion, see \cite{porti}.
+Informally, Theorem \ref{mtheorem} can be viewed as saying that such a holomorphic volume form on $X_{g,n,k}$ has simple poles at infinity for the compactification at hand.

 Given the explicit nature of our compactifications, the results of this paper may be relevant to conjectures surrounding the boundary divisors of relative character varieties for surfaces, as formulated by Simpson \cite{simpson} (verified therein for punctured spheres; see also \cite{komyo}), or more generally of log Calabi-Yau varieties, cf.~\cite{kx}.
 We leave this interesting topic for a future investigation.